 ‘Yeah, they’re great,’ Harry said in his most enthusiastic tone.

 His aug knew that it was not.
 As Harry responded to the question his aug picked up on the downward shift of his eyes, a slight backwards lean, hands moving towards one another.
 The aug responded by changing his facial mask, the face seen by everyone else, to cover the micromovements and hide the lie.
-If Karen had been running an analytic suite, she might have noticed something in the microseconds between his first movements and the aug’s response, but she clearly wasn’t.
+If Hannah had been running an analytic suite, she might have noticed something in the microseconds between his first movements and the aug’s response, but she clearly wasn’t.
 She beamed at Harry’s response.

 ‘It’s not permanent of course, it’s just a three-week contract, more like picking a makeup line than a proper change to my baseline appearance.
 But who knows?
 After that I might stick with it.’